That dollar amount results from a 16.3% increase from $9.1 billion four years earlier in 2021.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-Colorado has highly negative net exports in the international trade of crude petroleum oils and, to a lesser degree, electronic integrated circuits.
-In turn, these cashflows indicate Colorado’s competitive disadvantages under these product categories.
+Colorado has highly negative net exports in the international trade of crude petroleum oils.
+In turn, this cashflow indicates Colorado’s competitive disadvantage under this product category.

 Colorado’s Major Trade Partners

-The following list shows the top 10 customers that purchased almost three-quarters (72%) worth of the total value of products exported from Colorado during 2022.
+The following list shows the top 10 customers that purchased over two-thirds (68.7%) worth of the total value of products exported from Colorado during 2024.

-Colorado’s trade partners in North America (Canada and Mexico) bought one third (30.6%) of the overall value of goods exported from the Centennial State.
+Colorado’s trade partners in North America (Mexico and Canada) bought about one third (32.5%) of the overall value of goods exported from the Centennial State.

-Colorado supplied 25.9% worth of its exports to leading trade partners in Asia (mainland China, South Korea, Malaysia and Japan), with 15.5% going to major buyers in Europe (Switzerland), Netherlands, Germany and the UK.
+Colorado supplied 25.5% worth of its exports to leading trade partners in Asia (mainland China, South Korea, Malaysia, Japan and Taiwan), with 10.7% going to major buyers in Europe (Switzerland, Netherlands and Germany).

 Coloradan Export Companies